Woodlands Lake

-Woodlands Lake is a reservoir in Greenburgh, New York.
-It is an impoundment of the Saw Mill River.
-It is located in VE Macy Park.
+Woodlands Lake was a reservoir in Greenburgh, New York.
+An impoundment of the Saw Mill River, it was located adjacent to VE Macy Park.
+In 2022, the reservoir's dam was condemned by the Westchester County Department of Parks.
+The dam was subsequently removed causing the reservoir to drain and revert to a free-flowing river.

 History

 The area surrounding Woodlands Lake was once part of Philipsburg Manor the estate belonging to Frederick Philipse III, a royalist whose land was confiscated during the American Revolution.
 In 1816, Joseph Howland purchased 100-acre tract along the Saw Mill River along with the sawmill that was located there, and for many years afterward the property became known as Howland's Mill and Howland's Mill Pond.
 Mr. Howland lived in a mansion near the pond.

 The waterfall was created by building a dam across the Saw Mill River, and was used to power the sawmill, a common practice until the 19th century.
 At some point the lake was renamed Woodlands Lake.
 Midway into the 19th century, Woodlands Lake Waterfall and its surrounding area was owned by a number of financiers including Cyrus W. Field as well as J.P.
 Morgan.

 In 1869, the New York and Boston Railroad built a railroad line on the east bank of the lake between Highbridge and Brewster.
 After some acquisitions and receiverships, the railroad became known as the New York and Putnam Railroad by 1894 (thanks to Morgan) and eventually became the Putnam Division of the New York Central Railroad.
 The railroad installed a small platform station at the edge of the dam named Woodlands station.

 The lake became a popular recreational area, beginning sometime in the late 19th century.
 It was a place where bathers and swimmers used to show off to one another.
 It was also a spot that hosted traveling circuses, provided picnic areas it provided picnic areas where ladies and gentlemen could go for an outing and a barbecue.
 At the beginning of the automobile age, it had a place where families could park their cars in the shade while they had family picnics and had the accessibility of having a food van nearby to provide the food they didn't bring to the park.
 Before or during this period, the mansion was replaced with the Woodlands Lake Hotel complex and the Reinhardt Hotel replaced the resorts in the Woodlands Lake Waterfall area.
 The sounds of German folk music were often heard from the Reinardt Hotel.
 Eventually, the hotels were also torn down.